-The Zimmer and Stryker recalls predate the current, ongoing one from DePuy and like with the DePuy recall highlight the need for closer monitoring of companies that produce medical devices.
+The Zimmer and Stryker recalls predate the more well-know one from DePuy.
+But like the DePuy recall it highlights the need for closer monitoring of companies that produce medical devices.

 The FDA advises all patients who feel they may have been affected by these recalls to be alert for potential problems.